pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_mobile-push.md

 ```
 1

 ```

 ### Returns

-No payload.
-Check status.isError() on the status object.
+No payload is returned.
+Check `status.isError()` on the status object.

 ## Remove a device from all push notifications channels

 ##### Requires Mobile Push Notifications add-on

-Enable Mobile Push Notifications for your key in the Admin Portal.
+Enable Mobile Push Notifications for your key in the [Admin Portal](https://admin.pubnub.com/).

 Disable push notifications from all channels registered for the specified push token.